3 weeks earlier

 Eeris shrugged, skin scraping against the floor.
 “Long story.
 Help me up?”

-He tentatively approached her, knelt down, and scooped her up in his arms, even though she was twenty-one and surely too big.
-He cradled her for a second before letting her legs drop, and she was standing.
+He tentatively approached her, knelt down, and scooped her up off the floor, steadying her.
+He held onto her for an extra second before letting her go.

 Eeris longed to brush herself off, recover from her stint on the floor.
 “Thanks.”

 “You should leave,” her father said.
 “It’s not safe here.”

 He furrowed his eyebrows.
 “You know who they are?”

 Eeris shrugged.
 “Ran into a couple of them while I was gone.”

 “You said it was a long story,” he said, regarding her.
 “I have time.”